JakubTabor/Unsupervised_Learning/README.md

 * Thanks to the previous graph i know where lie the outliers and i can define fences to exclude the highest and the lowest values

 # Now when my data is in a fine range i can scale it and put into DataFrame
+* Our dataset is now ready, we can check the description and see that everything is in fine range

 # Next we are gonna build model for our dataset